sst/sst/www/docs/start/standalone.md

 #### Call your API

-Start Vite locally and bind SST to it.
+Start Vite locally and bind SST to it by running in `packages/web`.

 <MultiPackagerCode>
 <TabItem value="npm">